hashicorp/consul/website/source/docs/guides/consul-template.html.md

 balancer configuration files that need to be updated regularly in a dynamic infrastructure on machines many not be able to directly connect to the Consul cluster.

-1. *Discover data about the Consul cluster*.
+1. *Discover data about the Consul cluster and service*.
 It is possible to collect information about the services in your Consul cluster.
-For example, you could collect a list of all services running on the cluster.

-1. *Discover data about services*.
-It is also possible to collect specific information about a service, For example, you could discover all service addresses for the Redis service.
+For example, you could collect a list of all services running on the cluster or you could discover all service addresses for the Redis service.
+Note, this use case has limited scope for production.

 In this guide we will briefly discuss how `consul-template` works, how to install it, and two use cases.

-Before completing this guide, we recommend previous experience with Consul KV and Go templates.
+Before completing this guide, we assume some familiarity with Consul KV and Go templates.

 ## Introduction to Consul Template

 Consul template is a simple, yet powerful tool.
-When initiated, it queries the Consul cluster and then can update one or more templates.
-The initiation of Consul template can be manual or automatic.
-For configuration changes, it is expected that Consul template will be used automatically for updating service configuration.
-Additionally, it can run arbitrary commands when the update process completes.
+When initiated, it reads one or more template files and queries Consul for all data needed to render them.
+Typically, you run `consul-template` as a daemon which can fetch the values more than once, it will continue to watch for updates and re-render the template whenever there are relevant changes in the cluster.
+You can alternatively use the `-once` flag to fetch and render the tempalte once which is useful for testing and sometimes useful in setup scripts that are triggered by some other automation for example a provisioning tool.
+Finally, the template can also run arbitrary commands after the update process completes.
 For example, it can restart the load balancer service after a configuration change has been made.

 The Consul template tool is flexible, it can fit into many different environments and workflows.
-It is the responsibility of the operator to install it in a way that meets their use case or use cases.
-This can mean installing a few instances for the entire cluster or dozens on a single host.
+Depending on the use-case, you may have a single `consul-template` instance on a handful of hosts or may need to run several instances on every host.
+Each `consul-template` process can manage multiple unrelated files though and will de-duplicate the fetches as needed if those files share data dependencies so it can reduce the load on Consul servers to share where possible.

 ## Install Consul Template